naramala-niharika/HVAC-Occupancy-Detection-with-ML-and-DL-Methods/README.md

 3. After uploading the dataset in the Google Drive, Mount Drive with the Google Colab repository.

-4. Execute the Fundus Disease Detection script in the Colab notebook, which may involve adapting the script to run within a notebook environment.
+4. Execute the HVAC Detection script in the Colab notebook, which may involve adapting the script to run within a notebook environment.

-5. Make sure that the Retinopathy Disease Prediction script runs within the Colab notebook environment and required packages are installed in the Colab environment using the following commands.
+5. Make sure that the HVAC Disease Prediction script runs within the Colab notebook environment and required packages are installed in the Colab environment using the following commands.
     ```
     !pip install package_name
     ```